 Libraries and churches.
 Youth clubs and village halls.
 Parks and markets.
 These are all places that help to support and sustain the public life of our communities—from large cities to villages.
 They are pieces of social infrastructure, and are essential for our collective physical and mental wellbeing.
 The Covid-19 crisis caused many of these places to close, and the social recovery from the virus depends on their reopening.

-To find out more, and to be kept up-to-date on the release of the design guides, sign up to our mailing list below.
+To find out more, and to be kept up-to-date on the release of future guides, sign up to our mailing list below.

 Sign up to the mailing list